Macrometacorp/docs/docs/collections/documents/create-document-store.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create a new Document Store Collection.
+This page explains how to create a new Document Store collection.

+## Create a Collection with the Console